-Under current conditions, the stretch of Hedrick Road that falls within Evansburg State Park is closed off to the public.
+Under current conditions, the stretch of Hedrick Road that falls within Evansburg State Park is closed to the public.
 The road was closed in the 1980's because the bridge spanning the Towamencin Creek was deemed no longer safe for vehicles or pedestrians.
-If the bridge were to ever be restored or redesigned (see Trail Bridge for proposed improvement), the road is recommended to remain closed off to vehicles, for only pedestrians and bicyclists use through the park.
-The segment of road will contribute to the Evansburg State Park trail network.
+If the bridge were to ever be restored or redesigned (see Trail Bridge for proposed improvement), the road is recommended to be for pedestrians and bicyclists only.
+The segment of road will contribute to the Evansburg State Park trail network, and provide a great connection from Towamencin and Skippack Townships into the Park.